b23prodtm/HuewizPi/README.md

 ### Update BALENA_ARCH dependent files

-When you make changes to `docker*.template` files and environment `*.env` files, you can apply changes to file that the CPU architecture depends on.
-To do so, run deployment scripts `balena_deploy --nobuild` before pushing to package manager and repository:
+When you make changes to `docker*.template` files and environment `*.env` files, you can apply changes that the CPU architecture depends on.
+To do so, run deployment scripts `balena_deploy --nobuild` before to push packages:
 ``` Updates armhf files
 ./deploy.sh 1 --local [CTRL+C]
 ```